foundriesio/docs/source/reference-manual/security/cert-rotation.rst

  * **ESTSERVER**: The base URL to your EST resources.
  * **ROTATIONID**: This unique ID will be used as the correlation ID when the device sends update events to the device-gateway.
- * **PKEYIDS** - Devices configured to use HSMs need to know a list of slot IDs to choose from when generating the next private key.
+ * **PKEYIDS**: Devices configured to use HSMs need to know a list of slot IDs to choose from when generating the next private key.
 2 IDs are required so it can swap back and forth.
  * **CERTIDS**: Devices configured to use HSMs need to know a list of slot IDs to choose from when storing the new client certificate.
 2 IDs are required so it can swap back and forth.